csgf/glibrary-repo-browser-portlet/docs/index.rst

 ============
 Usage
 ============
-The run abinit simulation the user has to click on the third accordion, select the type of job to run (e.g. *'Sequential'* or *'Parallel'*) and upload the input files.
+The run abinit simulation the user has to click on the third accordion, and upload the input files.